 There are a few different ways to track wrench time and perform wrench time studies.

-- Work sampling.
-According to Ron Moore, the author of many maintenance management books, this is when “an analyst with a clipboard and a chart broken into 10 to 15 minute intervals observes technicians and determines whether or not they are working on the job.
-Not working typically has to do with traveling to and from the job site; waiting for parts, permits, access and tools; waiting for start-up checks; and taking part in other activities.”
+According to Ron Moore, the author of many maintenance management books, this is when “an analyst with a clipboard and a chart is broken into 10 to 15-minute intervals observes technicians and determines whether or not they are working on the job.
+Not working typically has to do with traveling to and from the job site; waiting for parts, permits, access, and tools; waiting for start-up checks; and taking part in other activities.”
 Work sampling is typically used to determine whether productivity has increased.

 Regardless of how you track wrench time, in every case, it’s important to articulate to technicians that wrench time is tracked or studied to remove annoying barriers for them — not to see whether they’re working.